mienaikoe/ziyu/Chapters/2-3-Chapter10.md

 Kip had never seen such a formidable spirit.
 In the face of capture Cas retained every thread of hae conviction.

-Setre removed her spear and held it to Cas's neck.
+Setre removed her spear and held it to Casra's neck.
 Thi didn't flinch as they both stared each other down.

 "You're coming with me," She said in a broken voice, pushing Casra back on the pathway to the Great Pavilion.